-Your cervical spine connects your brain stem to your spinal cord.
-It is an area rich in blood vessels and other soft tissue, such as ligament and tendons.
-Neck pain is slightly less common than back pain, but no less important or treatable.
+Your cervical spine connects your brain stem to your spinal cord, i.e. the neck area.
+It is an area rich in blood vessels and other soft tissue, such as ligament sand tendons.
+Neck pain is a common complaint and treatable, often without surgery or medication.

 Common causes of neck pain include:

 Cervical stenosis, which is caused by a herniated disc or degenerative joint, can cause pain to radiate down the arm.
 It can also lead to shooting pain and coordination problems in the arms and legs.

 Muscle strain degeneration of the facet joint cartilage.

 Osteoarthritis of weight-bearing joints, such as hips and knees.

 A sprain of the muscles, ligaments, or tendons in the neck area usually causes acute neck pain.
 Ventricular accidents, repeated carrying of heavy items (such as luggage), or awkward sleeping positions are often the culprits.
 Most minor ligament or tendon injuries in the neck will subside with proper care, including rest, ice, or heat application, and rehabilitation such as chiropractic care and physical therapy.